PragatiDBhat/Portfolio/README.md

 ### Operating System Applications of Red-Black Trees:

-Red-Black trees can be used in operating systems for various purposes such as:
+Red-Black tress are preferred for balanced height, complexity in operation and less rotaions compared to AVL trees.Red-Black trees can be used in operating systems for various purposes such as:
 1. File Systems
 2. Memory Management
 3. Process Scheduling

+Time complexit: O(logn)
+Space complexity: O(n)
    Here is my code for red-black trees.
    [Red-Black Tree](https://github.com/PragatiDBhat/Portfolio/blob/main/red-black.cpp)